 - Twyfelfontein rock engravings

-- Excursions to visit the nomadic Himba people
+- Excursions to visit the more southern-based of the Himba communities

 How to get to Damaraland

-Damaraland lies north-east of Swakopmund and borders the Skeleton Coast to the north.
-It is the perfect place to stop en route between Etosha and Swakopmund.
-But please don’t rush through – Damaraland deserves at least 2-3 nights of your holiday, and depending on your interests you make like to stay at two different lodges.
+Damaraland lies north-east of Swakopmund and borders the Skeleton Coast to the north and Etosha.
+But please don’t rush through – a Damaraland safari deserves at least 2-3 nights.